 We are a party to a number of license agreements under which we are granted rights to intellectual property that are or could become important to our business, and we expect that we may need to enter into additional license agreements in the future.
 Our existing license agreements impose, and we expect that future license agreements will impose on us, various development, regulatory and/or commercial diligence obligations, payment of fees, milestones and/or royalties and other obligations.
-If we fail to comply with our obligations under these agreements, or we are subject to a bankruptcy, the licensor may have the right to terminate the license, in which event we would not be able to develop or market products which could be covered by the licenses could suffer, for example, if any current or future licenses terminate, if the licensors fail to abide by the terms of the license, if the license datents or other rights are found to be invalid or unenforceable, or if we are unable to enter into necessary licenses on acceptable terms.
-See "Business-Licenses" in our Annual Report on Form 10-K for our fiscal year ended March 31, 2015, filed with the Securities and Exchange Commission on June 29, 2015, for a description of our license agreements, which includes a description of the termination provisions of these agreements.
+If we fail to comply with our obligations under these agreements, or we are subject to a bankruptcy, the licensor may have the right to terminate the license, in which event we would not be able to develop or market products, which could be covered by the license.
+Our business could suffer, for example, if any current or future licenses terminate, if the licensors fail to abide by the terms of the license, if the licensed patents or other rights are found to be invalid or unenforceable, or if we are unable to enter into necessary licenses on acceptable terms.
+See "Business-Intellectual Property" herein for a description of our license agreements, which includes a description of the termination provisions of these agreements.